 Who We Are

-Every year 8,030 Veterans yearly see no escape from the torment of PTSD and decide to end their own lives each year.
-This should be no surprise since these professions subject the Veterans to constant and unrelenting exposure to traumatic events.
+Every year over 8,000 choose to end their lives due to Mental Health issues.
+This should be no surprise since these professions subject the Veteran and First Responder to constant exposure to traumatic events.
 These events include being in combat, pulling people from accident scenes, trying to save people from life threatening injuries, or witnessing the wounds from abusive relationships.
-Warriors try to compartmentalize these tragic events, loss of limbs, death and the sight of the horror and focus on the good and positive things, but the constant barrage slowly erodes their emotional defense and they develop PTS.
+Warriors try to compartmentalize these tragic events, but the constant exposure can lead to PTSD, anxiety or depression.

 Karl is a Master Scuba Diver and working on becoming a professional diver by completing the Dive Master qualification.
-He completed Merchant Marine Credentials qualifying him as a Captain of vessels up to 100 gross tons.
+He completed Merchant Marine Credentials qualifying him as a Master Charter Boat Captain.
 He received his Masters in Business Administration (MBA) and Bachelors in Management from Wayland Baptist University.